mrncstt/mrncstt.github.io/_posts/2021-03-23-podcasts_French.md

 ---
 title: Podcasts to Learn French
-description: Learn French
+description: A concise list of French-learning podcasts plus quick tips on how to use them well
 date: 2021-03-23
 categories: [Podcast]
-tags: [Podcast, French, Learn]
+tags: [Podcast, French, Learning]
 ---

 # Podcasts to Learn French